Framework for fluctuating times and counting observables in stochastic excursions: Statistics of counting observables within an excursion

 \subsection{Correlation between excursion duration and counting observables}

 Very often the counting observables and the excursion duration are correlated.
 This is clearly seen in the expansion on Eqs.~\eqref{CF_series} and~\eqref{CF_series_2}.
-To calculate $E(\hat{\mathcal{T}} \hat{Q}_\alpha)$, we perform another series expansion $i\omega C\langle y_A| W_{AB\bm{\xi}} M_{\bm{\xi}}^2 W_{BA\bm{\xi}} |x_A\rangle$ to first order in $\bm{\xi}$.
+To calculate $E(\hat{T} \hat{Q}_\alpha)$, we perform another series expansion $i\omega C_{x_A \to y_A}\langle y_A| W_{AB\bm{\xi}} M_{\bm{\xi}}^2 W_{BA\bm{\xi}} |x_A\rangle$ to first order in $\bm{\xi}$.
 This results in

-From this result and the averages of excursion duration [Eq.~\eqref{average_excursion_time}] and generic counting observables [Eq.~\eqref{mean_Q}], one can quantitatively explore the covariance between a generic counting observable and the excursion duration.
+From this result and the averages of excursion duration [Eq.~\eqref{average_excursion_time}] and generic counting observables [Eq.~\eqref{mean_Q}], one can quantitatively explore the covariance between a generic counting observable and the excursion duration. {Moreover, results in this section provide a systematic way to evaluate the average and fluctuations of any counting observable in an excursion as well as excursion durations with simple closed-formula expressions that depend only on elements of the stochastic transition matrix~\eqref{mathbb_W}.}